HORSE RIDING TOUR

 How much experience is required?

-Basic riding skill is essential and either ways, your self comfort is important.
-Also sharing your common thought within a group how to ride horse better or how to handle the some situations.
+Basic riding skill is essential and either ways, your self-comfort is important.
+Also sharing your common thought within a group how to ride a horse better or how to handle some situations.

 What level of physical ability is needed?